ndanchak/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10-1.png)

 As we can see from the picture above there is a difference between working day and weekend.
+During working day bigest amount of steps are done in the morning, probably this is a way to work.